EuropePMC/techblog/drafts/2018-02-22-importance-of-software-testing-in-ci-cd.md

 [!['Testing in DevOps'][testing1]][testing1]
 [!['Testing in DevOps'][testing2]][testing2]

-As per the **Test Pyramid** concept displayed above, around 70% of testing efforts are at the Unit Level, approximately 20% at the Integration/Business Layer and 10% at the UI/Front-end layer.
+As per the **Testing Pyramid** concept displayed above, around 70% of testing efforts are at the Unit Level, approximately 20% at the Integration/Business Layer and 10% at the UI/Front-end layer.

 ## Testing Strategy in the DevOps culture [Java-based development]
 [!['Testing in DevOps'][testing3]][testing3]